 This soup cooks up fast because you do not have to wait for any meat to cook because of the addition of tofu.
 The rice vinegar makes the soup sour and the hot part comes from the red pepper flakes.
 If you are not a fan of too much spice in dishes, then feel free to use less, while if you need more heat you can add in more red pepper flakes and even a splash of sriracha.

-If you decided to give this quick to make soup and try, then please let me know in the comment section below or tag me on all social media platforms at simplylakita, as I love seeing what you guys are creating in you kitchens 🙂
+If you decided to give this quick to make soup and try, then please let me know in the comment section below or tag me on all social media platforms at simplylakita, as I love seeing what you guys are creating in your kitchens.

 - 6 cups chicken broth

 - 2 tablespoons soy sauce